forem/forem/README.md

     - Copy [`config/sample_application.yml`](config/sample_application.yml) in order to create a valid `application.yml`
     - You'll need to get your own free API keys for a few services in order to get your development environment running. [**Follow this wiki to get them.**](https://github.com/thepracticaldev/dev.to_core/wiki/Getting-API-Keys-for-Basic-Development)
     - If you are missing `ENV` variables on bootup, `_env_checker.rb` will let you know.
 If you add or remove `ENV` vars to the project, you must also modify this file before they can be merged.
 The wiki above should handle all the necessary keys for basic development.
+    - You do not need "real" keys for basic development.
+Some features require certain keys, so you may be able to add them as you go.
 5. Run `bin/setup`